halapenyoharry/veklo/README.md

 ### Commands

-When the application is running, you can use the following commands:
+When the application is running, use these terminal commands:

 - Type `c` and press Enter to calibrate (set the current position as your sweet spot)
 - Type `s` and press Enter to adjust sensitivity